-- 2.10 As used in these Guidelines, "Women-Owned Business Enterprise" means a business enterprise, including a sole proprietorship, partnership, or corporation which is: - (a) at least 51 percent owned by one or more United States citizens or permanent resident aliens who are women or in the case of a publicly-owned business at least 51 percent of the common stock or other voting interests of which is owned by United States citizens or permanent resident aliens who are women; - (b) an enterprise in which the ownership interest of women is real, substantial, and continuing; - (c) an enterprise in which the women ownership has and exercises the authority to control independently the day-to-day business decisions of the enterprise; and - (d) an enterprise authorized to do business in New York State, independently owned and operated, and not dominant in its field. - 2.11 As used in these guidelines, "Competitive Procurement Method" shall include: (i) solicitations, bids, requests for proposals, requests for information, requests for quotations and requests for qualifications; (ii) procurement made pursuant to centralized contracts let by other public entities pursuant to a competitive process, including those contracts of the New York State Office of General Services; (iii) procurement of commodities from a Contractor where the price to be charged by the Contractor is less than that which would be charged for the purchase substantially similar in function, form or utility made pursuant to a centralized contract let by the New York State Office of General Services or when other contract terms such as delivery or warranty terms are more economically beneficial; or (iv) any other competitive method of procurement that is consistent with these guidelines. - 2.12 As used in these guidelines, "Authority" means the Albany County Airport Authority.
+- 2.10 As used in these Guidelines, "Women-Owned Business Enterprise" means a business enterprise, including a sole proprietorship, partnership, or corporation which is: - (a) at least 51 percent owned by one or more United States citizens or permanent resident aliens who are women or in the case of a publicly-owned business at least 51 percent of the common stock or other voting interests of which is owned by United States citizens or permanent resident aliens who are women; - (b) an enterprise in which the ownership interest of women is real, substantial, and continuing; - (c) an enterprise in which the women ownership has and exercises the authority to control independently the day-to-day business decisions of the enterprise; and - (d) an enterprise authorized to do business in New York State, independently owned and operated, and not dominant in its field. - 2.11 As used in these guidelines, "Competitive Procurement Method" shall include: (i) solicitations, bids, requests for proposals, requests for information, requests for quotations and requests for qualifications; procurement made pursuant to centralized contracts let by other public entities pursuant to a competitive process such as cooperative purchase agreements and Federal, State and local government contracts, including those contracts of the New York State Office of General Services (OGS) and the United States General Services Administration (GSA); (iii) procurement of commodities from a Contractor where the price to be charged by the Contractor is less than that which would be charged for the purchase substantially similar in function, form or utility made pursuant to a centralized contract let by the New York State Office of General Services or when other contract terms such as delivery or warranty terms are more economically beneficial; or (iv) any other competitive method of procurement that is consistent with these guidelines. - 2.12 As used in these guidelines, "Authority" means the Albany County Airport Authority.

 Article III.
-Use of Professional Services Contracts, Other Administrative Services Contracts and Emergencies (Refer to Appendix 'A')
+Use of Professional Services Contracts.
+Other Administrative Services Contracts and Emergencies (Refer to Appendix 'A')